redhousestudio/redhousestudio.github.io/_projects/project0807-Knalpot.md

 Knalpot about working together:
 <blockquote>
 <p>Gijs van Klooster did an excellent job on the very first Knalpot recording ever made.
-He managed to captivate the in-your-face roughness Knalpot then had and made our tracks shine in clear powerful and warm sound.</p>
+He managed to captivate the in-your-face roughness Knalpot had and made our tracks shine in clear powerful and warm sound.</p>
 </blockquote>

 ---